Kannan-Marimuthu/ReplatformingWorkshop/README.md

 mkdir workspace
 cd workspace
 ````
-Clone the Chess App from GitHub and _cf push_ it by using the following commands:
+Clone the Chess App from GitHub and _cf push_ it using the following commands:
 ````
 git clone https://github.com/Pivotal-Field-Engineering/chess
 cd chess
 cf push
 ````
-Once the _cf push_ has successfully finished, you should see something like the example below.
+Once the _cf push_ has successfully finished, you should see an output similar to the example shown below.
 Look for the URL.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/chess.jpg)